miningape/gameboy/resources/readme.md

-Resources will be downloaded into this directory when running `make debug`
+Resources will be downloaded into this directory when running `make`

 Resources: